 In deciding whether to suspend a UNH-sponsored education abroad activity, approve travel to a country or area with a U.S. Department of State risk rating of Level 3 or Level 4, or approve travel to a high risk destination, the ITRRC will consider the following factors:

 - Educational purpose of the activity

-- Educational, research, service, outreach, or professional development importance of the activity in relation to the students' UNH program
+- Education research (type of research), service, outreach, or professional development and the importance of the activity in relation to the students' UNH program

 - Political and physical conditions in the destination country(ies)

 - Level of risk to students' health and safety and ability to reasonably mitigate these risks

 - Travel conditions and the ability to evacuate students, if necessary

 - Manageability of legal risk to the University